srl-wim/srl-ndk-git/README.md

 # srl-ndk-git

 This agent extends SR-Linux to act as a client to [github](https://github.com).
 It allows to create branches, commit files and create Pull-requests and use Githib as a change management system for the configuration files of SRL devices.
-This SW package extends both the CLI with python and the Agent is written in [golang](https://golang.org).
+This SW package extends both the CLI with python; the agent is written in [golang](https://golang.org).

 ## Github